-The long-lasting history of commerce results in a government ambition of attracting foreign direct investments through tax incentives such as the participation exemption, innovation box regime, around a 100 tax treaties with foreign nations.
-As part of the Rhineland influence area, a stronger-than-Anglosaxon emphasis is placed on the social welfare state.
+The long-lasting history of commerce results in a government ambition of attracting foreign direct investments through tax incentives, such as the participation exemption, innovation box regime, and over 90 tax treaties with foreign nations.
+As part of the Rhineland influence area, a stronger-than-Anglo Saxon emphasis is placed on the social welfare state.
 Under the common law system, legislation generally prevails over jurisprudence.
 The judicial system serves as a stopgap of the legislative and executive branches of government.

 The Caribbean part of the Netherlands (i.e. the islands of Bonaire, Saint Eustatius, and Saba) maintains a tax regime that is slightly different from that of the country of the Netherlands (in Europe).
-Inter-Kingdom tax matters are regulated through a so-called “Belastingregeling”, for instance between the Netherlands (proper) and Aruba.
+Inter-Kingdom tax matters are regulated through a so-called 'Belastingregeling', for instance between the country of the Netherlands and Aruba.

-PwC is a leading professional service organisation in the Netherlands, with over 5,500 employees working to build trust in society and solve important problems.
-Within PwC, we work together to reimagine the possible while caring for our clients and our colleagues.
-We act with integrity when making a difference by developing and implementing custom solutions according to the needs of both domestic and international customers.
+PwC is a leading professional service organisation in the Netherlands, with over 4,800 employees working to build trust in society and solve important problems.

 |Corporate income tax (CIT) rates|